goalsgame/ueimporter/README.md

 big library).
 An established strategy for vendor libs is to keep a clean and unmodified copy of the lib in a separate branch, that you merge into the branch where you do your active development.
-`ueimporter` helps create such a vendor branch, and keep it updated with the vanilla engine for new releases.
+UEIMPORTER helps create such a vendor branch, and keep it updated with the vanilla engine for new releases.

 A naive strategy would be to delete all files on the vendor branch simply